 - Practice empathy the same way you offer it to children

-- Remind yourself that unpleasant, frustrating and at times dreadful circumstances arise and it is out of your control.
-The only thing that you have full control is your ability to remain patient.
+- Remind yourself that unpleasant, frustrating, and dreadful circumstances arise, and it is out of your control.
+The only thing that you have full control over is your ability to remain patient.